Changissnz/selfinterest/README.md

 and "lowly", these dichotomies go on, in the first lines of argument, and the substance underneath or surrounding taken for granted although not all of it is known.
 And perhaps even if all is known, there is still preference not for singularity.
-There is always some thing backing the representative, a truism of infantile reasoning that nevertheless is convincing with respect to the security for that representative.
+There is always some thing backing the representative, a truism of infantile reasoning that nevertheless is convincing enough when the security for that representative is considered; the backing does exist.